DISABILITY INSURANCE FOR PHYSICIANS

 This definition of disabled is the only one considered TRUE Own Specialty, and the type of coverage you should have.
 This means if you cannot continue working as a physician, you can do something else AND collect your tax-free disability benefit.

-Which carriers offer TRUE Own Specialty Disability Coverage?
+Which carriers offer Own Occupation Disability Insurance for Physicians?

-True Own Specialty Disability Coverage is only provided by these six, A-rated insurance carriers:
+True Own Occupation Disability Insurance, also known as Own Specialty Disability Insurance, is only available through one of these six, A-rated insurance carriers:

 Please use our comparison tool to evaluate the differences between the coverage options offered.